symfony/symfony-docs/form/bootstrap5.rst

 .. versionadded:: 5.3

-    The Bootstrap 5 Form Theme was introduce in Symfony 5.3.
+    The Bootstrap 5 Form Theme was introduced in Symfony 5.3.

 Symfony provides several ways of integrating Bootstrap into your application.
 The most straightforward way is to add the required ``<link>`` and ``<script>`` elements in your templates (usually you only include them in the main layout template which other templates extend from):